Jill McIntosh: Singapore

 In 2009 McIntosh, served as head coach of Singapore at the Netball Singapore Nations Cup.
 She had worked as an advisor to Netball Singapore since 2004.
 At the 2011 World Netball Championships she again worked with Singapore as a technical consultant.

 Jamaica

 Between 2011 and 2015, McIntosh also served three times as a technical director worked with Jamaica.
 She was a member of Jamaica's coaching team at both the 2014 Commonwealth Games and 2015 Netball World Cup.

 Northern Ireland

 In May 2012, McIntosh served as head coach of Northern Ireland at the European Netball Championship, guiding them to a silver medal.
 In July 2012, she was also in charge of Northern Ireland during a three match away series against South Africa.

 Jill McIntosh Medal

 Since 1994, the West Australian Netball League's Best and fairest player has been awarded the Jill McIntosh Medal.
-Past winners have included Susan Fuhrmann, Ama Agbeze and Andrea Gilmore.
+Past winners have included Susan Fuhrmann, Ama Agbeze,Andrea Gilmore, Olivia Lewis, Donnell Wallam, Ruth Aryang and Caitlyn Brown who is the only three-time medallist.